 Wahlberg wasn't chowing down on junk food to make gainz.
 Instead, he ate smaller, carefully curated meals with the goal of putting on weight.

 “I wasn’t eating anything that you would think, ‘Oh my God, I get to sit on the couch and eat ice cream and pizzas,'” he said. “… I tried to do it in a healthy way.
 It was a dozen eggs and a dozen pieces of bacon, two baked potatoes, a Porterhouse steak, two bowls of white rice, and a glass of olive oil.
 The first two weeks were high proteins.
 The second two weeks were a lot of carbs.
 The last two weeks starches, and then sodium, just to kind of get as bloated as possible.
 So not a lot of fun.”

-"We try to hit 7,000 calories a day, but it's not easy for anyone to take in that much food even though we're breaking it up into smaller meals," Duran told E!
-News.
-"He's eating about every three hours.
-We do good carbohydrates, dark green vegetables, and then, just switch up the protein throughout the day and, at least, a dozen eggs a day."
+Wahlberg's chef, Lawrence Duran previously told E!
+News about what he was feeding the star to get "in shape" for the film.
+"We do good carbohydrates, dark green vegetables, and then, just switch up the protein throughout the day and, at least, a dozen eggs a day."

 "Mark’s chef was using a weight gainer powder that’s dense in protein and complex carbohydrates," nutritionist Christina Meyer-Jax, RDN told TODAY Food.
 "Adding this powder to regular calorie foods will pump up overall intake.
 However, Mark was also eating high fat meats such as bacon, big servings of proteins, and large amounts of grains such as white rice."
 Meyer-Jax noted that abdominal weight gain, also known as visceral fat, in the long run is not a healthy weight gain for those looking to increase weight and that even normal-weight people with excess visceral fat have a notably higher risk of health problems.